ThomasLaforge/bgrio-framework/README.md

 ### What to do now ?

-There are a lot of prebuilt game components, for game model, websockets events or even react components.
-It means you are still completly free to create your game with your patterns but for an easier start, extends them ^^
+There are a lot of prebuilt game components, for game model, web sockets events or even react components.
+It means you are still completely free to create your game with your patterns but for an easier start, extends them ^^
 You have multiple npm packages to have the perfect toolbox for your game.
-- @bgrio/ui: tsx package with some usefull components.
+- @bgrio/ui: tsx package with some useful components.
 All packaged in a storybook app if you want to see cool components.
 - @bgrio/core: ts package with helpers, framework initializer (server and ui)
 - @bgrio/cli: toolbox to generate app, components from example, game skeleton, etc...